Evocalize/slate/source/includes/_orders.md

 ### Payment

-- `paymentAmount` should be denominated in USD, formatted to two decimal places, and pass the minimum and maximum spend required to place an order.
+- `paymentAmount` should be denominated in USD, rounded to two decimal places, and pass the spend requirements.
+For more details regarding spend requirements for a specific product, contact your Client Success representative.
 - For more details regarding minimum and maximum spend requirements for a specific product, contact your Client Success representative.